siznax/trudell/quotes.md

-"I'm just a human being living in a world that is very rapidly losing its understanding of being human"
+"I'm just a human being trying to make it in a world that is very rapidly losing its understanding of being human"